woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 Performance
 ===========

-Performance is a measure of how fast Boundless Suite can fulfill client requests.
+Performance is a measure of how fast Boundless Server can fulfill client requests.
 Factors that affect performance include hardware capacity, data tuning, software versions and configuration, network saturation, caching, and many others.
 Because of this range of factors, performance of production systems should be analyzed on a case-by-case basis.
 However, there are some general strategies for improving performance that are effective in most cases.

 Note that while performance is often the main focus of system tuning, it is advisable to ensure that the service is reliable before attempting to improve performance.
 Fortunately, many of the strategies presented earlier for increasing reliability also provide a boost to performance.